PEP 438 – Transitioning to release-file hosting on PyPI

 Donald Stufft for pushing away from external hosting and offering to implement both a Pull Request for the necessary PyPI changes and the analysis tool to drive the transition phase 1.

-Marc-Andre Lemburg, Nick Coghlan and catalog-sig in general for thinking through issues regarding getting rid of “external hosting”.
+Marc-Andre Lemburg, Alyssa Coghlan and catalog-sig in general for thinking through issues regarding getting rid of “external hosting”.

 This document has been placed in the public domain.

 Last modified: 2023-10-11 12:05:51 GMT